 - 1. Neglect to submit monitoring data (as noted in the B1002 Monitoring College Effectiveness and B2003 Monitoring President Effectiveness policies) in a complete, timely, accurate, and understandable fashion. - 2.
 Fail to make the Board aware of relevant trends, anticipated adverse media coverage, actual or anticipated legal actions, or material external and internal changes, particularly changes in the assumptions upon which any Board policy has previously been established. - 3.
-Fail to advise the Board, if in the President's opinion, the Board is not in compliance with Governance Process and Board Delegation of Authority policies. - 4.
-Fail to advise the Board, if in the President's opinion, the Board (or individual Trustees) encroach on College activities that are the responsibility of the President. - 5.
+Fail to advise the Board if, when in the President's opinion, the Board is not in compliance with Governance Process and Board Delegation of Authority policies. - 4.
+Fail to advise the Board if, when in the President's opinion, the Board (or individual Trustees) encroach on College activities that are the responsibility of the President. - 5.
 Present information that is knowingly misleading, inaccurate, or incomplete and does not consider supporting and opposing points of view. - 6.
 Fail to deal with the Board as a whole except when (a) fulfilling Trustee requests for information or (b) responding to officers or committees as duly charged by the Board. - 7.
 Fail to report, in a timely manner, an actual or anticipated noncompliance with any policy of the Board, federal law, state law, or local ordinance. - 8.
 Fail to communicate with the Board as a whole on matters relating to the Board's oversight and fiduciary roles. - 9.
 Fail to notify the Board of Trustee of information requests as noted in Board Procedure B4000.01 - 10.
 Fail to provide a mechanism for official Board approved communications.

-emunge nog Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor grammatical edits; added monitoring expectations.
-Board of Trustees
+Change Log Governance Unit: Board

+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Edits; Added Monitoring Expectations

+08-15-24 Board Reviewed, No Changes

+Policy

-Policy Title: Partnerships/Grants/Contracts Policy Type: Board - Executive Limitations Responsible: President Related Policies: B2001, B2002, B2203 Linked Procedures: None Related Laws: None Related Standards: None HLC Criterion: 2A & 5B
+Policy Title: Partnerships/Grants/Contracts Number: B3011

+Related Policies: B2001, B2002, B2203 Linked Operating Standards: None

-The President shall not enter into any formal or informal partnership, grant, or contractual arrangement that fails to emphasize the accomplishment of Board Strategic Outcome policies, avoid unacceptable operational activities or protect the College's fiscal integrity or public image.
+The President shall not enter into any formal or informal partnership, grant, or contractual arrangement that fails to emphasize the accomplishment of Board Strategic Outcome policies, avoid unacceptable operational activities, or protect the College's fiscal integrity or public image.